Crazy Leo: 2011

 2011 season saw Urlichich team up with an Irish co-driver Martin Brady.
 The team has competed in eight events across Canada.
 Urlichich lost Rallye de Charlevoix to Antoine L'Estage and John Buffum (who was co-driving at this event) by one second.
 At the end of the season Urlichich and Brady won Rally of the Tall Pines and finished second in the Championship.
 David Higgins, who finished second in the event noted that the rally was one of the most difficult in his career due to the nature of stages.

 2012

-2012 was Urlichich's inaugural season in the Rally America championship in the United States.
+2012 was Urlichich's inaugural season in the Rally American championship in the United States.
 Partnered with an experienced Welsh co-driver Carl Williamson, Urlichich has won a stage at the debut Sno*Drift rally and finished the event third, later to be penalized to sixth place due to the substrate of the catalytic converter missing.
 At the second rally of the year Urlichich crashed heavily into a telegraph pole, but despite serious damage to his car, he was able to finish second overall.
 The video of the accident went viral on YouTube getting over 1.4 million views.

 Urlichich and Williamson finished second in the Canadian Championship, second in the North American Rally Cup, and fifth in the Rally America National Championship.